nasermirzaei89/nasermirzaei89.github.io/_posts/2017-11-10-standup-meeting.md

 ### Step 4: Go on the Topic

-Often, people may be tempted to go off on different topics while they have the group’s ears, but don’t let them.
-Cut in whenever you notice the meeting is headed off-course and let that person know you appreciate them bringing up “Topic X,” but it’s a discussion for another time.
+Often, people may be tempted to go off on different topics while they have the group's ears, but don't let them.
+Cut in whenever you notice the meeting is headed off-course and let that person know you appreciate them bringing up "Topic X," but it's a discussion for another time.
 To prevent people from getting upset over being redirected, you can let them know you care about Topic X by adding it to a whiteboard of "Topics for Later Discussion."

 ## Avoidance Alert